 - Start a Business Programme and Enterprise Shows

 - youth entrepreneurship (such as Prince’s Trust and Shell Livewire)

 - Investing for Women

-- neighbourhood renewal funding relating to enterprises initiatives
+- neighbourhood renewal funding relevant to enterprise initiatives

 - small-scale tourism accommodation development

-- providing business support including business start-up advice, along with training and delivery of customer care schemes
+- business support including business start-up advice, along with training and delivery of customer care schemes

-- providing advice to developers on tourism policies and related issues
+- advice to developers on tourism policies and related issues

 - control of alterations, extension and demolition of listed buildings

 - listed building enforcement notices

 - compensation where listed building consent has been revoked or modified